FRM95/GeoHeat/README.md

 * Collect, process and parse fire data directly from the [FIRMS][firmsurl] NASA API.
 * Display those heat spots with the help of [Open Street Map][opentreetmapurl] 2D maps.

-However this was a pretty simple project, so I was always thinking about make a major improvement on that idea...
+However this was a pretty simple project, so I was always thinking about making a major improvement on that idea...

 Then I started to work as a Data Developer, and one day we needed to create a solution to combine KPI's visualization and geospatial data representation.
-Our developer stack was just Python and Data libraries (nothing weird for a Data and Analytics department) so we had to enter into web platform.
+Our developer stack was just Python and Data libraries (nothing weird for a Data and Analytics department) so we had to enter into a web platform.

-We decided to start with Flask for the Backend and JavaScript, HTML and CSS for the FrontEnd, and after a long time, we did it, the project was a completely success.
+We decided to start with Flask for the Backend and JavaScript, HTML, and CSS for the FrontEnd, and after a long time, we did it, and the project was a complete success.
-I was the one in charge to create the platform itself (moreless like a Fullstack Developer), I was super happy about the result, It was my first time into web.
+I was the one in charge of creating the platform itself (more like a Fullstack Developer), and I was super happy about the result, It was my first time with web development.

 Now we are in 2024, and from time to time I used to remember that old project, so with the new skills learned I decided to get into it.
 But why should be the same concept as before?
-I could create a similar (keeping the distance) platform to Carto or Google Maps but no!
+I could create a similar (keeping the distancse) platform to Carto or Google Maps but no!
 I must introduce a new area into this project: 3D art.

 ### Built With

-Of course my tech stack was not so different from the last job.
+Of course, my tech stack was not so different from the last job.

 This is what I used to create it:
 * [![Next][Next.js]][Next-url]